nocomplexity/SecurityPrinciples/security_principles.md

 Make security design modular and flexible from the start.

+###Design reviews
+##### Statement
+All architectures and designs must be reviewed.
+Minimal on security aspects and potential risks.
+Also to determine if all (security and privacy) principles and requirements are followed.
+##### Rationale
+Integrating security into the design phase saves money and time.
+Conduct a risk review with security professionals and threat model the application to identify key risks and to improve product and processes under development.
+This helps you integrate appropriate countermeasures into the design and architecture of the application.
+Improving architecture and design is by far the best option (time,cost etc) for dealing with security and privacy.
+##### Implications
+Organize or make use of a structured review process to benefit from review.

+SME (Subject Matter Experts) must be available for doing reviews.

+Reserve time to improve architectures and designs or to improve code.

+&nbsp;

 ###Design security to allow for regular adoption of new technology
 ##### Statement
 Design security to allow for regular adoption of new technology, including a secure and logical technology upgrade process.